Hogs' run of July commits continues with Patrick Kutas

 Arkansas’ run of July commitments has continued with a lineman from Memphis.

 Christian Brothers two-way standout Patrick Kutas announced his pledge to the Razorbacks via Twitter on Saturday afternoon.
-Although he is listed as a three-star offensive lineman on Rivals, Arkansas is recruiting him as a defensive lineman.
+Although he is listed as a three-star offensive lineman on Rivals, Arkansas is recruiting him as a defensive lineman, but it's worth noting that his commitment graphic lists him as an "OL-DL."

 He chose Arkansas over a fellow finalists Florida State, Illinois and Oregon.
 He also had offers from Arizona State, Louisville, Mississippi State, Texas A&M, Virginia Tech and several others.
 Most schools were recruiting him on the offensive line.